harrykimpel/workshop-dotnet-aspire-genai-otel/challenges/challenge-5/README.md

 ![New Relic logs lookup tables](./assets/new-relic-logs-lookup-tables.png)

 This lookup table basically represents some static information that you then can use to reference for example in custom dashboards.

+> [!NOTE]
-For the next step, it is best to save this CSV locally on your machine.
+> For the next step, it is best to save this CSV locally on your machine.

 ## Upload the CSV as a New Relic Lookup table